Kingsman44/Pixelify/README.md

 - (If you have any problem placing config.prop there then you also can extract and update config.prop inside the packages it automatically use it.)

 ### Zygisk and Riru spoofing configuration
-- Pixel 5:- Google TTS, Google Play services, Pixel Buds
+- Pixel 5:- Google TTS, Google Play services, Pixel Buds, Nothing Smart Center
 - Pixel XL:- Google Photos
+- Pixel 7 Pro:- Google app, Google one, Breel Wallpaper, Snapchat
 - Pixel 6 Pro:- Rest Google apps except (all Google camera package)
 <br><br>**Note** :- Zygisk spoofing can't overide PixelProp Utils.